ChromeUniverse/Personal-website/posts/react-calculator-fem-challenge.md

 ```

 As you've probably guessed, the three CSS files above contain the theme-specific styling rules.
-The colors were simply copied over from the style guide and pasted into variables in the `:root` pseudo-class.
-Then all that's left is to specify the theme-specific class names and apply the appropriate rules according to the style guide:
+I simply copied over the colors from the style guide and pasted them into variables in the `:root` pseudo-class.
+All that's left is to specify the theme-specific class names and apply the appropriate rules according to the style guide:

 ```css
 :root {